Tobacco taxes fall heaviest on the poor

-There are a couple of reasons why tobacco tax hikes are unappealing as a solution to reducing tobacco use.
-For one, as we have shown, tax hikes on tobacco do not have a significant impact on tobacco use.
-Additionally, tobacco tax hikes hurt the poor since the tax is regressive.
+There are several reasons why taxes are a problematic solution for reducing tobacco use.
+For one, as American Experiment has shown, raising taxes on tobacco products does not have a significant impact on tobacco use.
+Additionally, raising taxes on tobacco tends to hurt the poor, generally for two reasons:

-1. Tobacco taxes are a tax on consumption, and low-income individuals tend to spend a higher proportion of their incomes on consumer products.
+- Tobacco taxes are levied on consumption, and low-income individuals spend a higher proportion of their incomes on consumer products.

-2. Low-income individuals consume cigarettes at disproportionately higher rates compared to high-income individuals and use cigarettes more frequently or with higher intensity.
+- Low-income individuals consume cigarettes at disproportionately higher rates compared to high-income individuals.
+They also use cigarettes more frequently or with higher intensity.

 Figure 1: Smoking rates by income level